 Carey Wong is a Summa Cum Laude graduate of Yale College, where he received his B.A. and Honors with Exceptional Distinction in the Scholars of the House Program.
 His thesis was an historical reconstruction of Ben Jonson's masque of 1620, NEWES FROM THE NEW WORLD DISCOVER'D IN THE MOONE, in its American premiere.
 Mr. Wong produced, directed, and designed this production and enlisted as his collaborators conductor John Mauceri, choreographer Mary Kyte, musicologist Alejandro Planchart, and literary advisor Eugene Waith.
 He received a John Courtney Murray Traveling Fellowship for research and study after graduation in order to travel and study in Britain while writing a series of slide lectures on Stuart court masques.
 Thereafter, he attended the Yale School of Drama.

-For the 2016-2017 season, Carey Wong will design two shows at ACT Theatre - THE ROYALE directed by Ameenah Kaplan and MURDER FOR TWO directed by Daniel Knechtges -- the latter a co-production with Seattle's 5th Avenue Theatre.
-He will design the revival of THE LION, THE WITCH AND THE WARDROBE directed by Artistic Director Emeritus Linda Hartzell for the Seattle Children's Theatre, and he will return to Childsplay to design Founder David Saar's play, THE YELLOW BOAT directed by newly appointed Artistic Director Dwayne Hartford.
-For The Village Theatre, Mr. Wong will design A PROPER PLACE, Leslie Becker and Curtis Rhodes' new musical based on J. M. Barrie's play, THE ADMIRABLE CRICHTON, with direction by Jerry Dixon.
-Carey will also design a double bill of Puccini's SUOR ANGELICA and GIANNI SCHICCHI for Portland State University's School of Music.
-His scenery for Ballet Arizona's production of THE NUTCRACKER will be seen for an eleventh season, while his exhibition design for BEYOND THE GATE: A TALE OF PORTLAND'S HISTORIC CHINATOWNS will be featured when the show is remounted in the new Portland Chinatown History Foundation building in that city's historic Chinatown district.
+For the 2016-2017 season, Carey Wong designed two shows at ACT Theatre - THE ROYALE directed by Ameenah Kaplan and MURDER FOR TWO directed by Daniel Knechtges -- the latter a co-production with Seattle's 5th Avenue Theatre.
+He designed the revival of THE LION, THE WITCH AND THE WARDROBE directed by Artistic Director Emeritus Linda Hartzell for the Seattle Children's Theatre, and he returned to Childsplay to design Founder David Saar's play, THE YELLOW BOAT directed by newly appointed Artistic Director Dwayne Hartford.
+For The Village Theatre, Mr. Wong designed A PROPER PLACE, Leslie Becker and Curtis Rhodes' new musical based on J. M. Barrie's play, THE ADMIRABLE CRICHTON, with direction by Jerry Dixon.
+Carey also designed a double bill of Puccini's SUOR ANGELICA and GIANNI SCHICCHI for Portland State University's School of Music.
+His scenery for Ballet Arizona's production of THE NUTCRACKER was seen for an eleventh season.

 For 20152016, Carey Wong designed CHITTY CHITTY BANG BANG, directed by Linda Hartzell for the Seattle Children's Theatre.
 He returned to the Village Theatre to do MY HEART IS THE DRUM, a new work directed by Schele Williams with a book by Jenny Redling, music by Philip Palmer, and lyrics by Stacey Luftig.
 Carey designed the world premiere of PETE OR THE RETURN OF PETER PAN directed by retiring Artistic Director David Saar and written by Dwayne Hartford.
 Additionally, he designed the Oregon Historical Society's exhibit, BEYOND THE GATE: A TALE OF PORTLAND'S HISTORIC CHINATOWNS curated by Jackie Peterson-Loomis.
 Ballet Arizona presented his production of THE NUTCRACKER for a tenth season.